justinthelaw/opera/README.md

 # Contributing

 Below are some GitOps rules for contributing to this repository.
-As time moves forward, more formalized pull request and issue templates will be established.
+As time moves forward, more formalized and refined pull request and issue templates will be established.

 ## Feedback Form